cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 * **`UnsupportedNetwork`**

-  The wallet may throw this error if the DApp tries to connect to a network not supported by the wallet.<br><br>
+  The wallet may throw this error if the DApp tries to connect to a network not supported by the wallet.

 * **`DeclinedByUser`**

-  The operation requested was cancelled by the user.<br><br>
+  The operation requested was cancelled by the user.

 * **`BadAccountId`**

-  The AccountId to which the DApp is referring in its request is unavailable for some reason.<br><br>
+  The AccountId to which the DApp is referring in its request is unavailable for some reason.

 * **`BadTransactionScript`**

-  The description of the transaction that the DApp requested from the wallet does not meet the TransactionScript type.<br><br>
+  The description of the transaction that the DApp requested from the wallet does not meet the TransactionScript type.

 * **`BadTxHash`**

-  The transaction hash passed in the request refers to a transaction that is unknown to the wallet.<br><br>
+  The transaction hash passed in the request refers to a transaction that is unknown to the wallet.

 * **`SubmitError`**

-  The request to send the transaction ended with an error.<br><br>
+  The request to send the transaction ended with an error.

 * **`Refused`**

   The request was rejected by the wallet for some reason.
-For example - your DApp has been blocked by the user.<br><br>
+For example - your DApp has been blocked by the user.

 It is assumed that errors will be transmitted in the form of ErrorMessage: